Skip to main content

 Vasculitis Disorders

-Vasculitis disorders result from inflamed of blood vessels.
-They are relatively rare and can affect people of all ages.
+Vasculitis disorders result from inflamed blood vessels.
+They are rare and can affect people of all ages.
 Granulomatosis with polyangiitis (also known as Wegener’s granulomatosis) is the most common form of vasculitis, and it affects around five in a million people.
+They cause a wide range of symptoms that can affect the skin and internal organs.
+Treatment length varies, and some people need to use medications for long periods of time.

 There are three main underlying causes of vasculitis disorders:

-• Allergy or hypersensitivity to medications, toxins or other inhaled environmental irritants (where removing the medication, toxin or irritant usually stops symptoms).
+• Allergy or hypersensitivity to medications, toxins, or other inhaled environmental irritants (where removing the medication, toxin or irritant usually stops symptoms).

-• Viral or parasite Infections.
+• Viral or parasite infections.

-Allergy, hypersensitivity and infections should be ruled out before autoimmunity is considered as the cause of a vasculitis disorder.
+Allergy, hypersensitivity, and infections should be ruled out before autoimmunity is considered as the cause of a vasculitis disorder.

 Antibodies produced by the immune system in vasculitis disorders cause inflammation in blood vessels that can lead to problems.
 Complications depend on which blood vessels, organs and other systems are affected.
+Vasculitis disorders may also occur in people with other autoimmune diseases such as rheumatoid arthritis, systemic lupus erythematosus (SLE) and dermatomyositis.

 General signs and symptoms of vasculitis disorders include: